huettenhain/qbackup/README.md

 ## The Backup Script

-You can call qBackup in one of the following ways, but one rule always holds:
+You can call qBackup in one of the following ways:

 #### `qbackup.ps1 -IDDQD`
 This command outputs the backup encryption passphrase to stdout.
 It exists so qBackup can set the `BORG_PASSCOMMAND` environment variable to `qBackup.ps1 -IDDQD`.